samcartersmith/cds/docs/adoption-tracker-development.md

   - Note: We use the `adoptionTrackerCSVDataExcludeOther` entry from our report data as we want to exclude the "Other" pillar from the config in our overall calculation.
 For data that includes the "Other" pillar, you can see `adoptionTrackerCSVData`.

 - `AdoptionProductComponents`: Details on product components usage, utilizing `componentPatternsSummary` data.

+- `CUJOverview` and `CUJDetails` for all CUJ specific pages.
+Pulls data from /cuj/ and /cuj/summary/.